Gnomorian/gnom-gnom-utils/README.md

 ![Banner](http://static.planetminecraft.com/files/resource_media/screenshot/1446/gnomgnomsutils8323094.jpg)

 ## Enderium Rebirth Crystal
-an item that revives you from a mortal wound at your respawn point with all your inventory, however you are in a weakened state and where you are revived is not always in safety.
+An item that revives you from a mortal wound at your respawn point with all your inventory, however you are in a weakened state and where you are revived is not always in safety.
 There is also a cheaper alternative that teleports you within 16 blocks creating an explosive crater in your wake (not yet shown in video).

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/R3zILYD-Fao/0.jpg)](http://www.youtube.com/watch?v=R3zILYD-Fao)